rubys/kamal-in-production/docs/Local.md

 !!! note
     It's even possible that the Rails-provided Dockerfile never worked in the first place.
 For example, starting on February 14th, 2025, Ruby Docker images [no longer included the `libyaml-dev` module](https://github.com/docker-library/ruby/pull/493).
     This broke the Rails-provided Dockerfile.
 The [fix](https://github.com/rails/rails/pull/54237) was straightforward and merged into Rails source on January 14th.
 Unfortunately, this fix was not included in a release until Rails [8.0.2](https://rubygems.org/gems/rails/versions/8.0.2) on March 12th, 2025.
 So for nearly a month, the Dockerfile produced by the latest released Rails version did not work with the latest released Ruby version.
-At the time of this writing, new projects created by previous versions of Rails still produce Dockerfiles that don't work.
+At the time of this writing, new projects created by previous versions of Rails still produce Dockerfiles that don't work with the latest version of Ruby.

 Fly.io provides a [dockerfile-rails](https://github.com/fly-apps/dockerfile-rails?tab=readme-ov-file#overview)
 generator that can examine your code and provide you with a new `Dockerfile` that matches your application.